0xmahmoudJo0/DAO/README.md

 -----

-# Requirements for initial setup:
+# :hammer_and_wrench: Requirements for initial setup:
 - Install [NodeJS](https://nodejs.org/en/), should work with any node version below 16.5.0
 - Install [Truffle](https://www.trufflesuite.com/docs/truffle/overview), In your terminal, you can check to see if you have truffle by running `truffle version`.
 To install truffle run `npm i -g truffle`.
 Ideal to have truffle version 5.4 to avoid dependency issues.
 - Install [Ganache](https://www.trufflesuite.com/ganache).

 -----

-# How it works?
+# :arrows_counterclockwise: How does it work?
 Firstly, I used **Ganache** which gives me a 10 ETH wallet with the private keys, and simulated the whole operations of the blockchain network,and a logs monitoring!!

 > the 10 accounts